How To Hold Employees Accountable:

 An accountable employee makes a promise and follows it through, takes responsibility for their actions (good or bad!), owns their mistakes, and takes initiative without being told.
 They’re someone every leader wants to have on their team.

-In reality, though, 25% of managers report an absence of accountability as the biggest hurdle for leading their team.
+In reality, though, 25% of managers report a lack of accountability as the biggest hurdle for leading their team.
 Which begs the question: how can you change this?
 How do you hold people accountable?
 Not in a way that feels forced or like a punishment, but in a way that feels authentic and truly motivating for the employee.

 While there are things employees can (and should) be doing to take accountability in the workplace, it’s important to note that in a study of 40,000 professionals, 84% cited that the way their leaders behave is the single most important factor influencing accountability.